 Community Medicine Fellowship

-The Community Medicine Fellowship is a one-year, full-time clinical fellowship in collaboration with Hamilton Community Health Network in Flint, Michigan designed to build knowledge, leadership skills and advocacy training for fellows planning a future career in Community Medicine and interested in improving the health and healthcare of underserved communities.
-Clinical experiences are based at Hamilton Community Health Network, providing the opportunity to work in depth with underserved communities in Flint.
+The Community Medicine Fellowship is a one-year, full-time clinical fellowship designed to build knowledge, leadership skills and advocacy training for fellows planning a future career in Community Medicine and interested in improving the health and healthcare of underserved communities.
+Clinical experiences will be offered in collaboration with a community health center in Southeast Michigan, providing the opportunity to work in depth with underserved communities.
 Fellows will work with Michigan Medicine faculty to develop individualized leadership and advocacy skills training.
 They will have opportunities to teach medical students at the Student Run Free Clinic as well as attend relevant state and national conferences.
-Fellows will collaborate with Hamilton and community partners longitudinally throughout the year to develop a sustainable health project/scholarly activity focused on unmet health needs of the Flint community.
+Fellows will collaborate with community partners longitudinally throughout the year to develop a sustainable health project/scholarly activity focused on unmet health needs of the community.

 Disability Health Fellowship